-Increasing population growth and the zones covered with buildings in urban areas created a less comfortable living, lower quality of life for people in cities and on the larger scale affected the climate change, natural disasters and the decreasing sustainability.
+Increasing population growth and the zones covered with buildings in urban areas created a less comfortable living, lower quality of life for people in cities and on the larger scale affected the climate change, natural disasters, and the decreasing sustainability.
 As one of the ways for the modern society to overcome these problems, in the wider picture of the sustainable development, the modern concept of green building was created, which differs in many ways from the construction trend that has been present for years.
-One of the segments of green building are green roofs, developed by the modern architecture in finding sustainable solutions for modern construction.
+One of the segments of green building are green roofs, developed by modern architecture in finding sustainable solutions for modern construction.

-What are green roofs?
+What are the green roofs?

 Green roofs are new technology of green building represented by the vegetative layer of the roof.
-They consist of several layers: the protective felt layer, a drainage-storage foil, filtration felt layer, substrate for green roofs and a final layer of vegetation.
+They consist of several layers: the protective felt layer, a drainage-storage foil, filtration felt layer, a substrate for green roofs and a final layer of vegetation.
 The basic division of green roofs is: the extensive and intensive green roofs.
 The types of vegetation, substrate and other layers may vary depending on the type of green roof.

 Figure 1: Display of green roof layers in the intersection

 The vegetation on a green roof cools the surface and reduces heat from the air through evapotranspiration.
 These two mechanisms reduce the temperature of the roof surface and the surrounding air.
 Area under covered with green roof can be cooler than the surrounding air, while conventional roof can increase the air temperature over 50° C.

 Green roofs can be applied to different types of buildings: residential and commercial buildings, industrial, educational and public buildings, private homes and other types of buildings.